 There are more than 1.5 billion websites available on the Internet, and around 200 million of these are active.

 Moreover, with 200 million websites fighting tooth and nail to capture the attention of the users, just having a business website isn’t enough anymore.

 The attention span of today’s ever-so-discerning users is 8 seconds which is less than that of a goldfish.

-It just takes 0.05 second for users to form an opinion about a website and 57% users avoid buying from or recommending a business with a poorly designed website.
+It just takes 0.05 seconds for users to form an opinion about a website and 57% of users avoid buying from or recommending a business with a poorly designed website.

 And that’s not all: 96% of website visitors do not buy the first time around, and 88% of them never return to a website if faced with a bad experience.

 You end up losing traffic, user trust, and conversions!

 Despite putting up a great looking website loaded with the best of content, flashy graphics and the promise of great after-sales service.

 What should you do to turn your website visitors into actual paying customers?